shayantanghosh-dev/spotify-data-analysis/README.md

 - A significant portion of users do not interact with ads
 - Ad engagement shows a declining trend compared to non-interaction

-### Ad Conversion Analysis
+### Inactivity Analysis
-- Among users who interact with ads, conversion to premium varies by subscription type
+- Among users who go inactive, how long do they stay inactive for
-- Free users show potential for conversion but require better targeting
+- Either they are more than 3-months inactive or went inactive recently

 ### Churn Analysis
 - Majority of users are active